×

 Prevention

 Treating and preventing the absence of vitamin D keeps an adequate vitamin D level within the body.
 Your doctor will let you know if you would require or keep taking vitamin D supplements.
-If so, they will also let you know how much you should take.
+In that case, they will also advise you on the appropriate amount to take.

 Getting some exposure to sunshine but not too much: It is vital to know exactly how much sun exposure is required isn’t clear.
 However, 10 to 15 minutes of sun exposure 2 to 3 times every week to the face, arms, legs or back could also be all that’s needed to soak up an appropriate amount of vitamin D.